Dhisurion/Fortrace-Scenario2-Usage/README.md

 ![VM Snapshot Creation](images/Installation/snapshot-creation.png)

 > **Note**: Both the VM name and snapshot name are crucial for scenario execution.

+This section provides comprehensive guidance on the Virtual Machine installation process - from initial setup through to completion.
+With all installation steps completed, the environment is now ready for configuration.
+The following section presents a detailed Configuration Tutorial, which will walk through the structure of .yaml files and explain the purpose of each keyword.
+Additionally, it will demonstrate how to create and configure custom scenarios.

 # Scenario Configuration Guide